BaguaSys/tutorials/src/algorithms/low-precision-decentralized.md

 ## Overview

 As the name suggests, low precision decentralized SGD combines decentralized training and quantized training together.
-It follows the framework of [decentralized SGD](./decentralized.md) that each worker does not need to aggreate data globally, but to exchange data with few workers, more specifically, its peers.
-Thus this algorithm has similar communicatation overhead with decentralized SGD.
-The latency complexity and bandwidth complexity of low precentralized decentralized SGD are both $O(k)$, where $k$ is the number of peers.
-This is consistent with our analysis for decentralized SGD, where we consider a special case that each worker has only one peer.
+It follows the framework of [decentralized SGD](./decentralized.md) that each worker does not need to aggregate data globally, but to exchange data with few workers, more specifically, its peers.
+Thus this algorithm has similar communication overhead with decentralized SGD.
+The latency complexity and bandwidth complexity of low precision decentralized SGD are both $O(k)$, where $k$ is the number of peers.
+This is consistent with our analysis in decentralized SGD, where we consider a special case that each worker has only one peer.

 With communication compression, low precision decentralized SGD can reduce communication overhead further.
 It should be noted that data exchanged between workers are not compressed local models, but the compressed differences of local models between two successive iterations.
-In this way, the low precision decentralized SGD algorithm can achieve the same convergence rate with decentralized SGD, as well as full precension centralized ones.
+In this way, the low precision decentralized SGD algorithm can achieve the same convergence rate with decentralized SGD, as well as full precision centralized ones.
 Detailed proof can be found in our [paper](https://arxiv.org/abs/1803.06443).

 Having benefited both from decentralization and communication compression, low precision decentralized SGD is particular useful in high communication latency and low network bandwidth scenarios.